 claude-chat

-• Session persistence - conversations are saved and can be resumed.
+• Session persistence: Conversations are saved and can be resumed across restarts.

-• Chat history browser to revisit previous sessions.
+• Chat history: Browse and revisit previous sessions.

-• Built-in MCP server for AI-powered editor control.
+• pulsar-mcp: Auto-connects MCP server for editor tool integration.

 Installation